ethereum/execution-spec-tests/docs/tool_specs/eof/spec.md

 ```
 Parameters:
   --state.fork value (required)
-     Sets the fork rules and all EIPs included in it for eof code validation.
+     Sets the fork rules and all EIPs included in it for EOF code validation.
      Current supported forks and EIPs: ["Prague"]

 Inputs:
   --hex code (required)
-     Direct input of the evm eof bytecode
+     Direct input of the EVM EOF bytecode

 Outputs:
-    If called with the `--hex` arg:
+    If called with the `--hex` argument:
       The tool don't write any files.
-Instead if an input eof container is invalid
+Instead if an input EOF container is invalid
-      it finishes with an error code and stderr an error message prefixed by eof
+      it finishes with an error code and an error message will be written to standard error prefixed by EOF
       exception error code, followed by the error message.

       If the container is valid, the tool finishes with 0 code.
 And the strout message